Jennifer Beamer, Ph.D.

 Associate Professor

-Will’s line of research focuses on the role of sport, play, and physical activity on cognitive and social development for children growing up in low-income and/or high violent communities.
-Within this, he focuses on how engagement in physically active environments can contribute to the development of children who are at risk for physical, cognitive, and social disparities.
+Will’s line of research focuses on the role of sport, play and physical activity on cognitive and social development for children growing up in low-income and/or highly violent communities.
+He focuses on how engagement in physically active environments can contribute to the development of children who are at risk for physical, cognitive, and social disparities.

 Associate Professor